AdobeDocs/target.nl-NL/help/c-experiences/c-visual-experience-composer/r-troubleshoot-composer/troubleshooting-issues-related-to-the-enhanced-experience-composer-eec.md

 Het volgende foutbericht wordt mogelijk weergegeven in Target:

 `Error: Your website domain (ISP) is blocking the Enhanced Experience Composer.
-You can whitelist the Enhanced Experience Composer's IP addresses or turn off Enhanced Experience Composer in [!UICONTROL Configure] > [!UICONTROL Page Delivery] menu.`
+You can allowlist the Enhanced Experience Composer's IP addresses or turn off Enhanced Experience Composer in [!UICONTROL Configure] > [!UICONTROL Page Delivery] menu.`

 ![](assets/EEC_error.png)